cjdoris/ExactpAdics2/README.md

 ### Potential improvements
 - Precision strategies?
 The original `ExactpAdics` package had precision strategies, which essentially gave a list of precisions to try computations at.
 In this package, we currently always try epochs 1, 2, 3, ... forever.
 We could provide a means to specify the epochs to try, or even specific precisions to try.
 This could be passed in as a `Strategy` parameter (as in `ExactpAdics`) but this has the disadvantage that one has to be careful that this is propagated out.
 Or it could be attached as a `precision_strategy` attribute of a p-adic object.

+## License

+Copyright (C) 2018 Christopher Doris

+ExactpAdicsCommon is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ExactpAdicsCommon is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with ExactpAdicsCommon.
+If not, see http://www.gnu.org/licenses/.